Certificate of Excellence

 Melasti beach surfer

-Green Bowls is always bigger and better than it looks from the cliff top.
+Green Bowl is always bigger and better than it looks from the cliff top.
 There are 2 surf breaks separated by a channel.
-The right hander is a shifty powerful wave that ends in a deep water channel.
-Be careful not to snap your leash here as the rip current is deadly strong and will sweep you out to sea.
+The right hander is a shifty, powerful wave that ends in a deep water channel.
+Be careful not to snap your leash here, as the rip current is deadly strong and will sweep you out to sea.
 The right hander works at both low and mid tide.

-Surfing a right-hand barrel ride at Green Bowls reef
+Surfing a right-hand barrel ride at Green Bowl reef

 Pandawa